Nifnat/RT4K-WIFI-SD-CARD/README.md

 # RT4K WIFI SD CARD Beta Firmware

-Beta of firmware for SD WIFI PRO for use with a Retrotink 4K
+Beta firmware for SD WIFI PRO for use with a Retrotink 4K

 ## Based on:
 - SdWiFiBrowser @ https://github.com/tiredboffin/SdWiFiBrowser